Search for Courses (Real Time)

-Use the Search for Sections Web form to search for up-to-the-date information on one or more courses that meet your search requirements.
+Use Search for Courses (Real Time) to search for up-to-the-date information on one or more courses that meet your search requirements.
 You need only enter the information you wish to search by, but you must select a term in the top box and indicate at least one other selection criterion.

 You may fill out any combination of search fields that make sense.
 If you select courses that meet Monday, Wednesday and Friday after 2:00pm and before 4:00pm, the system will return all courses that fit these criteria.
 If you enter a word, such as Accounting, in the search field called Course Title Keyword(s), the system will display all courses in which the word Accounting appears in the title.
 You should use as many search criteria as you know to ensure that you don't have to scan through multiple pages to find the courses you are interested in.
 In addition, the narrower you make the search the faster the results can be obtained.
 In the example used above, if you knew the exact section number you wanted, you would enter that in addition to the subject and course number field (e.g., Chemistry 120 01).